CrystalPharma/Frontend-Notes/Readme.md

 </code>
 Assignment operator = we use function followed by {}

+- Callback function
+Callback function is usually passed into another function asynchronously  as an arguement to invoke a planned response - awaits for results generated from a synchronous function then complete the routine / action intended

 ## Parameters and Logic
 Parameters allows to pass values into function by providing a name, values are then assigned when the function is being called/ invoked.
 <code>